 Here to Help

-Stage 3: All applicants are offered a 30 minute one-to-one consultation appointment where we can give oral feedback on your draft application (please note, we are unable to provide written feedback).
-We have considerable expertise in what makes a successful application so we strongly recommend making use of the opportunity for feedback.
+2. Final Feedback: All applicants can request a 30 minute one-to-one consultation appointment with the CQSD ADE team where we can give oral feedback on your draft application (please note, we are unable to provide written feedback).
+We have considerable expertise in what makes a successful application so we strongly recommend making use of the opportunity.
 Please email Aaron to book an appointment.
 You will be asked to confirm you have had, and acted on, two previous layers of feedback.

 Scheduling is the applicants responsibility and any draft reviews need to be submitted in a reasonable timeframe.
 Applications are large documents and as such take time to read.
 Reviewers will require need to find time in their own schedules, read, and provide considered feedback.
 You will also need time to integrate this feedback in to the next draft before the submission deadline.
 Submission windows roll throughout the year to enable colleagues to submit without pressure.